jupyterlab/jupyterlab/docs/source/developer/accessibility.rst

 So you decide that you want to `add a regression test to the Quansight-Labs/jupyter-a11y-testing repo
 <https://github.com/Quansight-Labs/jupyter-a11y-testing/blob/f36bf5b2e8cb87613c637fc5aa03401c92ec58d0/testing/jupyterlab/tests/regression-tests/no-tab-trap-initial-page.test.ts>`__.
-This test checks that are no tab traps on the JupyterLab start page by using Playwright to open JupyterLab and press the tab key repeatedly.
+This test checks that there are no tab traps on the JupyterLab start page by using Playwright to open JupyterLab and press the tab key repeatedly.
 So as with the Lumino repo before, you fork the Quansight-Labs/jupyter-a11y-testing repo, create a branch called ``test-tab-trap``, and open a pull request.
 The important thing in this step is that you save your test file with a ``.test.ts`` extension next to the other regression test files.